nanodlp/docs/manual/code.md

 ## Dynamic fields

+The result of equations will be used as a value for relevant operation.
+It could includes JS (including external calls), equations and etc.

 * Using dynamic fields, NanoDLP will ignore any static value.
-* For negative dynamic lift, static lift value from the profile will be used.
+* For negative values, static values will be used.

-For more details about how to use dynamic values, you can check out [this guide](https://docs.google.com/document/d/1ySVb57AXCVfBFSr9KF7B7k3M130pJvRXXfEoh6pJP_4/edit).
+For more details about how to use dynamic values, you can check out [dynamic value guide](https://docs.google.com/document/d/1ySVb57AXCVfBFSr9KF7B7k3M130pJvRXXfEoh6pJP_4/edit).

 ## Crash recovery